restcase/apibldr/README.md

 # ApiBldr - Visual API Designer

 ApiBldr is an application for API design and modeling.
-A primary goal of ApiBldr is enable the API-First design approach and to make it in a visual manner so that even non-programmers.
+A primary goal of ApiBldr is to enable the API-First design approach for both developers and non-developers and to save valuable development time.

 ## Full Support for Swagger v2, OpenAPI v3, AsyncAPI v2

-ApiBldr comes with full support for the OpenAPI versions 2 (swagger) and 3 specification formats for all functionality except links and callbacks and also a support for AsyncAPI specificaiton.
+ApiBldr comes with full support for the OpenAPI versions 2 (swagger) and 3 specification formats for all functionality except links and callbacks and also support for AsyncAPI specification.

 ![ApiBldr loves Swagger + OpenAPI + AsyncAPI](assets/images/asyncapi_openapi_swagger_equal_heart.png)

 ## Graphical API Design

-Form-based designing means you don't need to be an OpenAPI expert to get started.
+Form-based design means you don't need to be an OpenAPI expert to get started.
 ApiBldr has a "write" (code) mode with full OpenAPI autocomplete, and a "read" mode for visualizing HTTP operations and models.

 To find out more about how you can quickly design and prototype APIs without writing a single line of JSON or YAML, see (TODO: Add link here).